DePaul has eight traditional undergraduate colleges and schools based at two primary campuses in Chicago’s Loop and Lincoln Park neighborhoods.

 The University Honors Program is an interdisciplinary curriculum that combines a rigorous liberal arts education with the cultural resources of Chicago.
 Supported by dedicated faculty and mentors, students in the program hone their critical-thinking skills, challenge themselves to excel academically, and deepen their self-knowledge.
 Admission to the University Honors Program is selective; students will be invited to apply upon admission to DePaul.

 DePaul’s many study abroad programs enable students to expand their world-view while living and learning in a foreign country for one or more quarters.
 Some options include Beijing, China; Budapest, Hungary; Istanbul, Turkey; Osaka, Japan; Paris, France; and Rome, Italy.
-And as a freshman, you can participate in first-year study abroad programs, which offer students the chance to travel to Jordan, Ireland, or Mexico.
+And as a freshman, you can participate in first-year study abroad programs, which offer students the chance to travel to China, Ireland, Italy, Peru, Scotland, and many other countries.

 Programs of Study